 Reconsideration of Award.
 We will reconsider aid awards only if you present new information that was not available at the time you submitted your aid application.
 It should be understood that any possible increase in aid must be related to the availability of Lawrence resources.
 Lawrence does not "negotiate" financial aid awards.
 A student must first accept all available aid offered to them before being considered for additional aid.

 Renewal of Lawrence Scholarships.
-If you receive an Academic or Music Scholarship from Lawrence, your scholarship will renew each year (up to fours years for BA and BMus students, and five years for double-degree) as long as you are in good academic standing.
+If you receive an Academic or Music Scholarship from Lawrence, your scholarship will renew each year (up to four years for BA and BMus students, and five years for double-degree) as long as you are enrolled at Lawrence and in good academic standing.

 General Conditions Applicable to All Financial Aid Recipients